State & Federal Grants

 Federal Supplemental Educational Opportunity Grants (FSEOG) are intended to assist students with exceptional financial need.
 Priority is given to early applicants who have been determined to have a zero expected family contribution.
 The award amount depends on when the student applies, the students level of need, and the funding level at Arkansas Tech University.

-Arkansas Department of Higher Education Programs
+Arkansas DIVISION of Higher Education Programs

 Arkansas Academic Challenge Scholarship Program